Trust4AI/GENIE/README.md

 #### Steps

-To deploy GENIE using Docker, please follow these steps carefully.
+To deploy GENIE and Ollama using Docker, please follow these steps carefully.

-1. Rename the `.env.docker` file to `.env`.
+1. Rename the `.env.template.docker` file to `.env`.
+2. Rename the `src/api/config/models.template.docker.json` file to `src/api/config/models.json`.
+Ensure the configuration is updated with the models you plan to use, maintaining the required structure for Ollama model URLs to guarantee proper operation.
-2. Execute the following Docker Compose instruction:
+3. Execute the following Docker Compose instruction:

     ```bash
     docker-compose up -d
     ```
      **Note**: If you encounter an error like `/ollama_setup.sh: not found` when executing the command, verify that the line endings in the [ollama bash script](https://github.com/Trust4AI/GENIE/blob/main/Ollama/ollama_setup.sh) are set to LF (Linux/Unix format), not CRLF (Windows format).

-3. To verify that the tool is running, you can check the status of the server by running the following command.
+4. To verify that the tool is running, you can check the status of the server by running the following command.

     ```bash
     curl -X GET "http://localhost:8081/api/v1/models/check" -H  "accept: application/json"
     ```

-4. Finally, you can access the API documentation by visiting the following URL in your web browser.
+5. Finally, you can access the API documentation by visiting the following URL in your web browser.

     ```
     http://localhost:8081/api/v1/docs